nick-lew/nick-lew.github.io/about.md

 **TravelPlannerAgent — RL Adaptation of an Open-Source Multi-Tool Planning Agent**
 - Built a ReAct-based loop integrating reasoning, tool calling, and environmental feedback.
 Connected six categories of query tools, including flights, hotels, and restaurants, to support multi-step information gathering and itinerary generation.
 Evaluated factual consistency and constraint satisfaction through structured parsing and rule-based validation.
-- Designed a data-synthesis pipeline consisting of travel-element sampling, feasibility checking, and naturallanguage request generation.
+- Designed a data-synthesis pipeline consisting of travel-element sampling, feasibility checking, and natural language request generation.
 Controlled task difficulty based on the number and types of constraints.
 Used a teacher model (DeepSeek-V4-Pro-Thinking) to generate trajectories, filtered high-quality samples based on task success and format validation, and conducted SFT cold-start training for Qwen3.5-4B.
 - Integrated GRPO through rLLM and adopted a staged reward strategy of SUM → MACRO → SUCCESS.
 Combined this strategy with penalties for formatting errors to improve the effectiveness and stability of long-trajectory training.
-- On 1,000 independent test samples, the agentic task success rate (pass1) improved from 2.7% for the base model and 16.8% after SFT to 51.3% after GRPO training.
+- On 1,000 independent test samples, the agentic task success rate (pass@1) improved from 2.7% for the base model and 16.8% after SFT to 51.3% after GRPO training.

 **Hierarchical ROI Graph Reasoning for Visual Grounding**
 - Built a VLM agent for complex visual referring expressions, formulating grounding as a multi-step workflow: expression understanding, graph-tool invocation, candidate verification, and target localization.